At least 15 Tuaregs killed in Fulani attack on Mali village

 They have tapped into the ethnic rivalries to recruit new members and their frequent attacks in Mali and nearby countries have alarmed Western powers.

-In the north of neighboring Burkina Faso, six soldiers were killed on Wednesday when their vehicle hit a land mine, a security source told Reuters.
+In the north of neighboring Burkina Faso, eight soldiers were killed on Wednesday when their vehicle hit a land mine, a security source told Reuters.
 The area, which borders Mali, has seen a sharp increase in such attacks in recent months.

 Reporting by Tiemoko Diallo and Souleymane Ag Anara; additional reporting by Thiam Ndiaga; Writing by Sofia Christensen; Editing by Aaron Ross and John Stonestreet